JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 PhpStorm stores these types by separating each of the individual types with a `|` character.
 Each of the types can also be either Complete or Incomplete.
-In the Incomplete type resolution process, each union type will be resolved individually.
+In the Incomplete type resolving process, each union type will be resolved individually.

 Since some providers may return types for the same PSI element, union types may also appear for some elements.